 Like everything else (including our bodies), fabrics do age.
 The fabrics that I use are old, discarded, or unwanted which means they have a history.
 These materials have repeatedly been in contact with someone’s skin.
 The textiles themselves don’t have a memory, but they do have the ability to produce recollection.
 Cutting these discarded textiles into small pieces creates a workable filler.
 Each piece then represents a moment, a familiar time, an experience, or a memory.

 When the remnants are inserted into sheer nylon they can be shaped and formed into a figure.
 I started exploring what these abstract figures communicate individually, in masses, and in photographs.
-By photographing mass quantities the formation of a crowd becomes visible.
+By photographing mass quantities, the formation of a crowd becomes visible.
 When looking at this crowd I became aware of the fusion of individual minds into one collective mind.
-Individuality of each is stripped and becomes absent.
+The individuality of each is stripped and becomes absent.
 Gender becomes irrelevant.
 The clothing worn by each individual is now insignificant and carries no value, no memory.

 What if we were to take away all that fabric brings with it?
 What if we were to strip away all of the classifications, cut designated stereotypes into pieces, and tear apart all normalized predispositions?
 When one’s identity is removed from all social constructs, when one’s security blanket has been shed, there is a failure to achieve ego.
 This offers an opportunity to see and to know each other on a more personal level.
 It makes our similarities more visible.